EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 mkdir ~/VTBootCamp
 ```

-To create the *VTBootCamp* directory in your home directory.
+to create the *VTBootCamp* directory in your home directory.

 Change to the home directory.